-This page provides information on how a pre-existing (biological) parent can file a petition with the court to keep specific adoption documents sealed and inaccessible to the child adoptee (someone adopted before they were, now 18 or over).
+This page provides information on how a pre-existing (biological) parent can file a petition with the court to keep specific adoption documents sealed and inaccessible to the child adoptee (adopted before 18, now 18 or older).

-This petition, under Utah Code § 81-13-103, allows a pre-existing parent to ask a court to keep adoption records sealed.
-Otherwise, these specific adoption documents would be open to inspection and copying by a child adoptee without a court order (effective November 1, 2025).
+This petition, under Utah Code 81-13-103, allows a pre-existing parent to ask a court to keep adoption records sealed.
+Otherwise, these specific adoption documents would be open to inspection and copying by a child adoptee without a court order.

 What are you trying to do?